Stupa: Construction

 To build a stupa, Dharma transmission and ceremonies known to a Buddhist teacher are necessary.
 The type of stupa to be constructed in a certain area is decided together with the teacher assisting in the construction.
-Sometimes the type is chosen directly connected with events that have taken place in the area.
+Sometimes the type chosen is directly connected with events that have taken place in the area.

 Treasury

 All stupas contain a treasury filled with various objects.
 Small clay votive offerings called tsatsas in Tibetan fill most of the treasury.
-Creation of various types of tsatsas is a ceremony itself.
-Mantras written on paper are rolled into thin rolls and put into small clay stupas.
+The creation of the tsatsas is itself a ceremony.
+Mantras written on paper are made into thin rolls and put into small clay stupas.
 One layer of tsatsas is placed in the treasury, and the empty space between them is filled with dry sand.
-On the thus created new surface, another layer of tsatsas is made, and so on until the entire space of the treasury is full.
+On the thus-created new surface, another layer of tsatsas is made, and so on, until the entire space of the treasury is full.

 The number of tsatsas required to completely fill the treasury depends on its size and the size of the tsatsa.
 For example, the Kalachakra stupa in southern Spain contains approximately 14,000 tsatsas.

 Jewellery and other "precious" objects are also placed in the treasury.
 It is not necessary that they be expensive, since it is the symbolic value that is important, not the market price.
-It is believed that the more objects placed into the stupa, the stronger the energy of the stupa.
+It is believed that the more objects are placed in the stupa, the stronger its energy.

 Tree of Life

 An important element in every stupa is the "Tree of Life".
 This is a wooden pole covered with gems and thousands of mantras; it is placed in the central channel of the stupa.
 It is positioned during a ceremony or initiation, where the participants hold colorful ribbons connected to the Tree of Life.
 Together, the participants make their most positive and powerful wishes, which are stored in the Tree of Life.
-In this way the stupa is charged, and starts to function.
+In this way, the stupa is charged and starts to function.

 Benefits

 Building a stupa is considered extremely beneficial, leaving very positive karmic imprints in the mind.
-Future benefits from this action result in fortunate rebirths.
-Fortunate worldly benefits will be the result, such as being born into a rich family, having a beautiful body, a nice voice, being attractive, bringing joy to others, and having a long and happy life in which one's wishes are quickly fulfilled.
-On the absolute level, one will also be able quickly to reach enlightenment, the goal of Buddhism.
+Future benefits from this action are said to result in fortunate rebirths.
+Fortunate worldly benefits also result, such as being born into a rich family, having a beautiful body, a nice voice, bringing joy to others, and having a long and happy life in which one's wishes are quickly fulfilled.
+On the absolute level, one will also be able to quickly reach enlightenment, the goal of Buddhism.

-Destroying a stupa, on the other hand, is considered an extremely negative deed, similar to killing.
+Destroying a stupa, on the other hand, is considered an extremely negative deed, similar to murder.
 Such an action is said to create massive negative karmic imprints, leading to serious future problems.
-It is said this action leaves the mind in a state of paranoia after death has occurred, leading to totally unfortunate rebirths.
+It is said this action leaves the mind in a state of paranoia after death has occurred, leading to unfortunate rebirths.